malvads/AgarRepacker/README.md

 # AgarRepacker

-the goal of the repacker was to act as a proxy between agario server and old agario clients, Miniclip (Agar.IO founders) encrypted the whole client-server comunnication using an special algorithm to calculate a new key for every packet sent to the server, tthey obfuscated this using LLVM to emscripten to execute on the browser, wich i had to reverse engineer

-This project was created when I was a kid and later i decided to publish it on my old GitHub account, so please forgive the shitty code.
-The goal of AgarRepacker was to act as a proxy between the Agar.io server and old Agar.io clients.
-This allows you to play on the latest servers using legacy clients that don't natively support newer protocols.
+This project was created when I was a kid and later published on my old GitHub account, so please forgive the shitty code. 😅 AgarRepacker was intended to act as a proxy between Agar.io servers and legacy Agar.io clients, allowing you to use old clients that didn’t support newer server protocols.
+It was my attempt to bridge the gap between the old and new versions of Agar.io.

-Miniclip (the founders of Agar.io) encrypted the client-server communication with a special algorithm that generates a unique 32 bit key for each packet sent to the server.
+Miniclip (the creators of Agar.io) encrypted the entire client-server communication using a special algorithm to generate a new 32-bit key for each packet sent to the server.
+They obfuscated the core code using LLVM and Emscripten to run it in the browser.
+To make AgarRepacker work, I had to reverse-engineer the encryption algorithm and the communication protocol.

+# Main Encryption/Decryption Breakdown
+Miniclip used a special algorithm to generate a unique key for each packet.
+This key is then used for XOR encryption on each byte of the packet before sending it to the server.
+Here's the main key-generation algorithm:

 ```javascript
         key = Math.imul(key, 1540483477) | 0
         key = (Math.imul(key >>> 24 ^ key, 1540483477) | 0) ^ 114296087